 \subsection{Twistings II: the slice filtration}

 \

 In this short subsection, we specialize the material from the previous subsection to the case of interest.
-This means we look at $\Sp_{C_2, i2}$ with picard element $\Ss_2 ^\rho$.
-In order to connect this with the information we know about $\MU_{\R,2}$ and the material from \Cref{sec:top} we then relate the $\rho$-twisted $t$-structure to the regular slice filtration.
+This means we look at $\Sp_{C_2, i2}$ with Picard element $\Ss_2 ^\rho$.
+In order to connect this with $\MU_{\R,2}$ and the material from \Cref{sec:top}, we relate the $\rho$-twisted $t$-structure to the regular slice filtration.

 \begin{exm} If we take $\mathcal{C}= \Sp_{C_2}$, then the following Euler characteristic computations provide the three possible nontrivial twists on graded Mackey functors:

 To verify this, one uses the compatibility of the Euler characteristic with the symmetric monoidal functors $\Phi^{e}$ and $\Phi^{C_2}$. \end{exm}